 At the SIHH 2010, IWC has once again updated its Portuguese Yacht Club collection of “sporty” automatic chronographs.
 Now available in red gold and stainless steel versions, this watch is as dressy as it is athletic.
 And, what’s even more important to some, you can tell that this is a Portugueser at the very first sight.

 And it also takes just one glimpse at the dial with the bi-compax fly-back chronograph interface that it is powered by IWC’s fairly new Caliber 89360 automatic movement.
-We have already seen this beautiful machine ticking inside such gorgeous chronographs as the Big Ingenieur, the high-tech Aquatimer, and the red-hot Da Vinci that was delivered a in scratch-proof ceramic body.
+We have already seen this beautiful machine ticking inside such gorgeous chronographs as the Big Ingenieur, the high-tech Aquatimer, and the red-hot Da Vinci with its gorgeous scratch-proof ceramic body.

 The movement, which is regarded by many as a direct replacement of the good (but old and also too ubiquitous) ETA 7750 on the brand’s way of becoming a watchmaker that only uses mechanisms that are manufactured in-house, is beautifully (but not excessively) decorated and is perfectly visible through the sapphire crystal covering the case back.

-Of course, bragging rights is not the only reason why IWC decided to replace the ETA 7750 with its own version.
+Of course, bragging rights are not the only reason why IWC decided to replace the ETA 7750 with its own version.
 First of all, it offers a more modern power reserve rating of 68 hours that allows you to take the watch off your wrist on Friday and get it back on Monday still ticking and showing the correct time.
-The second reason is that they feature a more modern design that allows the mechanism to keep better time, and also to make the chronograph sub-system more accurate since the column-wheel design of ETA 7750 was replaced with faster “vertical clutch” system that drastically reduces the time between you pressing the “Start” button and the chronograph actually starting counting seconds with its bright-red central seconds hand.
+The second reason is that they feature a more modern design that allows the mechanism to keep better time, and also to make the chronograph sub-system more accurate since the column-wheel design of ETA 7750 was replaced with a faster “vertical clutch” system that drastically reduces the time between you pressing the “Start” button and the chronograph actually starting counting seconds with its bright-red central seconds hand.